-- Previously Removed – A voter was previously registered in the county but the registration was cancelled.
-A voter's registration may be cancelled for a number of reasons (moved within state; moved to another state; felony conviction; removed due to list maintenance; successful voter challenge; deceased, etc.).
+- Previously Removed – A voter was previously registered in the county but the registration was canceled.
+A voter's registration may be canceled for a number of reasons (moved within state; moved to another state; felony conviction; removed due to list maintenance; successful voter challenge; deceased, etc.).

 - No Acceptable ID – A voter does not present acceptable identification under the Help America Vote Act (HAVA).

 - Unrecognized Address – An election official is unable to locate a voter’s address in the county’s street lookup files.

 - Incorrect Precinct – This provisional voting reason is used when a voter requests to vote at a polling place on Election Day that is not the voter’s proper precinct.
 The voter’s proper precinct is the precinct assigned to the voter based on residential address 30 or more days before Election Day.

 - Incorrect Party – During a partisan primary, a voter insists on voting a ballot for a political party that the voter is not affiliated with.